auth0/docs/articles/policies/rate-limits.md

 - For __non-production tenants__ of enterprise customers, usage of the Management API is restricted to 2 requests per second (and bursts up to 10 requests).
 - For __paid__ tenants, usage of the Management API is restricted to 15 requests per second (and bursts up to 50 requests).

-The aforementioned rate limits include calls made via [Rules](/rules).
+The aforementioned rate limits include calls made via [Rules](/rules) and via the Manage Dashboard.

 Note, that the limit is set by tenant and not by endpoint.

-The following Auth0 Management API endpoints return rate limit-related headers.
+Calls made to any of the Management API endpoints count towards this global limit and all endpoints return rate limit-related headers.
 For additional information about these endpoints, please consult the [Management API explorer](/api/management/v2).

+On top of the global limit mentioned above, the following endpoints have specific rate limits applied:

 <!-- markdownlint-disable MD033 -->